tahmid-saj/fin-tracker/README.md

 # FinTracker

-App developed to track finance info from banking, investments, and savings.
-Developed with MERN, ruby on rails, go (backend APIs), firebase, postgres and redis.
+Finance planner app to track and calculate finance info from expenses, banking, investments, savings, insurance and get advice from AI features.
+Developed with MERN, Firebase, Go, GraphQL, Redis, Postgresql, and ML based APIs.